d-sfounis/Smart-Transit/README.md

 __3. Government-friendly__
   - The entire system is completely transparent and ready for auditing by any governing body, to ensure the Transit Organization's fair treatment of European public funds and ticket income.
   - Dishonesty and falsehoods are, by design, unable to exist on the NEO Blockchain, and therefore ruled out.

+### Problems we faced
+A general lack of documentation is what held us back the most.
+Out-of-date docs and buggy main branches on various `neo/CoZ` projects was our main source of frustration, but at the same time, that frustration familiarized us with the process of building an Open-Source project based on NEO.
+With every problem, we learned that we need to post an Issue on GitHub.
+With every trouble, we learned that we need to discuss the issue with others on the StackExchange (while we had it) or on Discord.
+With every breakthrough and solution, we found out that the correct thing to do is make a pull request and share the solution with all other NEO devs.
+In the end, the feeling of community and belonging that came after overcaming these difficulties is something as important to us as the project itself.

 ### Our TODO List/Roadmap